boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       for logical separation, QoS (Quality of Service), or TE (Traffic Engineering).

-      The TN slice realization of a 5G slices can be non-uniform.
+      The TN slice realization of a 5G slice can be non-uniform.
 For example, it can combine high isolation in one part of the TN, and low isolation in other parts of the TN.

       An optimized 5G network slicing architecture
       should integrate TN Slicing, however, it is